NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Sistine Chapel

-In addition to St. Peter’s Basilica, the Vatican City has even more special sights.
-You should certainly not miss the Vatican Museum.
+In addition to St. Peter’s Basilica, Vatican City has other special attractions.
+You should definitely not miss the Vatican Museum.
 The museum is quite large and filled with beautiful works of art.
-The real highlight of this museum is certainly the Sistine Chapel.
+The real highlight of this museum is definitely the Sistine Chapel.

 Rome - Sixtijnse Kapel